 Council President Linda Kozlowski spoke about the Short-Term Rental Committee and introduced Short-Term Rental Chair Jo Newhouse.
 Newhouse provided an update of the committee's progress on the Short-Term Rental survey comments and stated that the survey results have been posted on the website.
 She presented the Essential Resources window film and Good Neighbor brochure.
-It is planned to mail both documents to every address in the city of Manzanita once completed.
-She spoke about what the committee will focus on next and shared an overview of what will be discussed at the upcoming committee meeting scheduled for September 15th.
+Once complete, these will be mailed by TCVA to every address in the city of Manzanita.
+Newhouse spoke about what the committee will focus on next and shared an overview of what will be discussed at the upcoming committee meeting scheduled for September 15th.

 3. Dark Sky Lighting Ordinance: Seargeant Mike Sims & Code Enforcement Officer Max Halverson Seargeant Mike Sims presented a proposed Ordinance draft about dark sky lighting within the city limits.
-He spoke about Ordinance 10-03, section 4 Short-Term Rental standards and stated that after updating, it is planned for city wide implementation.
 He explained the definitions of shielded lights, kelvin ratings, landscape lighting, patio lighting, light trespass and prohibited uses of lighting.
 Sims said that exceptions to this Ordinance would include seasonal lighting and American flag upward illumination.
 The goal is to gain compliance by education before any penalties are assessed.
 It was decided to conduct a survey regarding dark sky lighting to get community feedback prior to moving ahead.
 It is planned to re-visit this at the work session in November.